ros-agriculture/lawn_tractor/README.md

 ## How to use the simulator?
 Simulator uses ROS Navigation and TEB Planner: https://youtu.be/JuZ8gpx9oO4

-## What if I don't see a tractor in RVIZ?
-When rviz starts it doesn't load the rviz config file.
-You will need to go to File and load sim config file.
-Sometimes when you press the File tab it just shows black.
-You will need to stop rviz and relaunch the sim: https://youtu.be/yF0pPZHdhtI   There is an open issue if you know the fix...

 ## Cloud Based Simulation
 Tutorial on running the lawn tractor simulator: https://www.loom.com/share/c9868920819a466d827d522a2aa76c8e
 ROSJect file with simulator already loaded:  http://www.rosject.io/l/8e95478/